canonical/lxd/doc/howto/move_instances.md

+(move-instances)=
-# How to migrate existing LXD instances between servers
+# How to move existing LXD instances between servers

 To move an instance from one LXD server to another, use the `lxc move` command: